Adeshppp/Shopit-A-Microservices-Based-Online-Shopping-Platform/README.md

 In this project, we are going to user spring cloud's own implementation of API gateway called "[Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway)".

 We can modify request in API gateway by using filters.

+Along with **routing**, it also provides additional cost cutting concerns as below:

+1. Authentication
+2. Security : Keycloak
+3. Load Balancing : to manage multiple instances of service
+4. SSL Termination : terminates https calls at API Gateway leyer

 ## Getting Started